 Sense of Humour – Probably one of the most important things - especially if the rain is horizontal!

 Respect for the Moor – leave no trace, close gates, admire livestock from a polite distance.
-Take on Photographs, leave only bootprints.
+Take only Photographs, leave only boot prints.

 What “Not” to Bring